harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/phq-9-vs-beck-anxiety-inventory.md

 {{< card heading="Try Harmony" copy="Compare PHQ-9 and Beck Anxiety Inventory " url="https://harmonydata.ac.uk/app" >}}

-With Harmony, researchers have a revolutionary tool that uses natural language processing and generative AI models to harmonize questionnaire items of both similar and different languages seamlessly.
+With Harmony, researchers have a revolutionary tool that uses natural language processing and generative AI models to harmonise questionnaire items of both similar and different languages seamlessly.
 As researchers, we know the PHQ-9 is a self-administered instrument evaluating each of the nine DSM-IV criteria for depression.
 Meanwhile, the Beck Anxiety Inventory measures 21 common somatic and cognitive symptoms of anxiety.
 Both serve their own purpose, but finding their common and contrasting elements – that's where the real challenge lies.

 {{< youtube cEZppTBj1NI >}}